Dr. Garcia's CV

 across the lifespan (per program description).

-development, clinical research and community-based intervention
+psychosocial development and community-based research intervention

 programs from both my graduate education and clinical work

 experiences.
-My research has examined adolescent psychosocial
+My research examined adolescent psychosocial

 development, specifically in the promotion of positive domains such

 as identity and intimacy.
+For the last 13 years, I have been

 I am a Licensed Mental